 \section{Measuring Human Perception of 3-DoF Wrapped Haptic Displays}

-Having explored the human perception and application of the 1-DoF wrapped haptic display in the shape of a sleeve, we next pursue a study that will expand to a multi-degree of freedom display and help us understand how the spatial distribution affects the perception of multiple-DoF soft haptic displays.
+Having explored the human perception and application of the 1-DoF wrapped haptic display in the shape of a sleeve, we next pursue a study that will help us understand how the spatial distribution of displays affects the perception of both 1-DoF and multiple-DoF soft haptic displays.
 Both temporally and spatially varying signals can help us add complexity when we need to communicate multiple haptic signals within the space that a human might contact.
 We also seek to understand how the spatial distribution of signals might affect the effectiveness of the display in terms of accuracy of identification and the time needed to identify signals.
 To do so, we conducted a user study to measure the ability to distinguish haptic signals in different spatial distributions and outside of the context of the target application scenario.
 We select pressure levels considering the psychometric baselines (JNDs) obtained in Section~\ref{sec:p1}, and designed a study in which participants physically interacted with 3-DoF displays.
-The displays were arranged in two ways: (1) a 3-DoF ring display placed in a single location, and (2) three 1-DoF displays, made up of three rings each (by interconnecting the individual rings) and placed at three different locations.
+The displays were arranged in two ways: (1) a 3-DoF ring display placed in a single location, and (2) three 1-DoF displays made up of three rings each (by interconnecting the individual rings) and placed at three different locations.
 We called these arrangements \textbf{Global} (for the 3-DoF display), meaning all information was available at the single point of contact, so it would be "globally" available, and \textbf{Local} (for the three 1-DoF displays), meaning the information for each degree of freedom was only available locally.
-In each display, the user was asked to identify the signal with the highest pressure out of the three, and we hypothesized that distribution of the signals (whether three in a single location or spread over a distance) would affect performance.
-As a note, these same methods are later used in the experiment in Section~\ref{sec:vt2}, but there three of the \textbf{Global} displays are used instead of one to keep the total area of the display on the robot constant and allow different users to contact at different locations based on preference while still receiving the same feedback.
+In each display, the user was asked to identify the signal with the highest pressure out of the three, and we hypothesized that the distribution of the signals (whether three in a single location or spread over a distance) would affect performance.
+As a note, these same methods are later used in the experiment in Section~\ref{sec:vt2}, but there three of the \textbf{Global} displays are used instead of one to keep the total area of the display on the robot constant.
+This also allows different users to contact the robot arm at different locations based on preference while still receiving the same feedback.